headspace

 About

-headspace offers free, confidential services for young people aged 12 - 25 who need support for their mental health, physical or sexual health, employment and study.
+headspace offers free, confidential services for young people aged 12 - 25 with mild to moderate issues, who need support for their mental health, physical or sexual health, employment and study.

 We are a 3 minute walk from the Armadale train station, turn right up Commerce Ave and turn left onto Fourth Road.
 From Byford bus 252 or 254, Canning Vale bus 519.
 Disability access is available.